tejas-130704/DSA/Topic_01.md

 ### **1. Counting Basic Operations**

 #### **Description**:
-- Count the number of basic operations (e.g., comparisons, additions, multiplications) performed as a function of input size \( n \).
+- Count the number of basic operations (e.g., comparisons, additions, multiplications) performed as a function of input size 'n'.
-- Add up all operations and express it in terms of \( n \).
+- Add up all operations and express it in terms of 'n'.

 #### **Example**: Sum of an array
 ```python